qingqingqingli/CPP/wiki/module00.md

 ### this pointer (the self keyword)

-- In C++, each object gets its own copy of data members and all objects share a single copy of member functions
+- In C++, each object gets its own copy of data members and all objects share a single copy of member functions.
+To refer to your current instance, use the special instance pointer ```this```.

 - One member function only has one copy and is used by multiple objects, how are the proper data members accessed and updated?
 The compiler supplies an implicit pointer along with the names of the functions as 'this'

-- Constructor will be executed when the instance of the class is instantiated.
-It is an opportunity to initialise the data inside of a class during construction

-- To refer to your current instance, use the special instance pointer ```this```

 > Example of member attributes, functions & this pointer